 Article 105 Decommitment principles and rules

-1. The Commission shall decommit any amount in a programme which has not been used for pre-financing in accordance with Article 90 or for which a payment application has not been submitted in accordance with Articles 91 and 92 by 31 December of the third calendar year following the year of the budget commitments for the years 2021 to 2026.
+1. The Commission shall decommit any amount in a programme which has not been used for pre-financing, in accordance with Article 90, or for which a payment application has not been submitted, in accordance with Articles 91 and 92, by 31 December of the third calendar year following the year of the budget commitments for the years 2021 to 2026.

-3. The part of commitments still open on 31 December 2029 shall be decommitted if the assurance package and the final performance report for programmes supported by the EMFAF, the ESF+, the ERDF, the Cohesion Fund and the JTF have not been submitted to the Commission by the time limit set out in Article 43(1).
+2. The part of commitments still open on 31 December 2029 shall be decommitted if the assurance package and the final performance report for programmes supported by the ERDF, the ESF+, the Cohesion Fund, the JTF and the EMFAF have not been submitted to the Commission by the time limit set out in Article 43(1).

 Article 106 Exceptions to the decommitment rules